exercism/java/docs/TESTS.md

 Good luck!
 Have fun!

-If you get stuck, at any point, don't forget to reach out for [help](https://gitter.im/exercism/support).
+If you get stuck, at any point, don't forget to reach out for help in [Exercism Forum: Java](https://forum.exercism.org/c/programming/java/91) or [Exercism Forum: Support](https://forum.exercism.org/c/support/8).

 ----